ewosborne/concur/README.md

 ## handling timeouts
 There are two timeout flags, `-t, --timeout` and `-j, --job-timeout`.
-Both default to 0, which means both are infinite.
+Both are infinite by default (setting a timeout of `0` does this explictly).
 They both take arguments in time.Duration format, e.g. '15s' for 15 seconds.

 `-t` is a global timeout - if any jobs exceed this timeout then all jobs are killed and I try to return whatever I can about what's already been completed.